mounty1/JackRose/sandbox/README.md

     text-align: center;
     background-color: #00ff80;');

 That last column is obviously some CSS to apply to the questions and answers.
-You can put it all on one line if you prefer.
+Put it all on one line if you prefer.
 Omit or change the _font-family_ value if you don't have the Code2000 font.
 The obverse and reverse columns are strict XHTML.